GPDdev/GPDdev/README_EN.md

 > Drunken, I’m sobered by the vernal wind shrill
 > And rather chill.
-> In front I see the slanting sun atop the hill
+> In front I see the slanting sun atop the hill.

 <br/>